Provided by ATW

 The poems are family friendly.
 There is no cost to the location owner, and WbtR will advertise on social media, on websites and in local publications where people can find these exhibits once they are installed.
 Promotion of the hosting organization will remain active as long as the installation remains visible there.

-Twenty-four locations have already become hosts, including Manassas City Hall, Manassas Park Community Center, Occoquan Town Hall and myriad local businesses.
+Twenty-eight locations have already become hosts, including Manassas City Hall, Manassas Park Community Center, Occoquan Town Hall and myriad local businesses.
 The club would like to see 50 locations in Manassas, Manassas Park and Prince William County become installation hosts.